 Earnings per Share or EPS

 Income statements will also have an input for earnings per share or EPS.
 It is a calculation that shows the amount of money each shareholder is set to receive per share held in the company’s stock.
-The EPS is determined by dividing the company’s net income at that given period with the outstanding shares.
+The EPS is determined by dividing the company’s net income at that given period by the outstanding shares.

-Must a publicly-traded company prepare income statements?
+Must a publicly traded company prepare income statements?

-Every publicly-traded company must prepare and provide an income statement.
+Every publicly traded company must prepare and provide an income statement.
 These documents are used together with others, including balance sheets and cash flow statements.
-A publicly-traded company must ensure its income statements are available to the general public whenever needed.
+A publicly traded company must ensure its income statements are available to the general public whenever needed.

 The making of an income statement